PerfectlySoft/PerfectDocs/guide/filters.md

 }
 ```

 Calling this function sets the server's request filters.
 Each filter is provided along with its priority.
 The filters in the array parameter can be given in any order.
-The server will sort them appropriately, putting high priority filters above those with lower priorities.
+The server will sort them appropriately, putting high-priority filters above those with lower priorities.
 Filters of equal priority will maintain the given order.

 ### Example

-The following example is taken from a filter related test case and illustrates how to create and add filters and shows how the filter priority levels interact.
+The following example is taken from a filter-related test case.
+It illustrates how to create and add filters, and shows how the filter priority levels interact.

 ```swift
 var oneSet = false